- Apps & Add-ins

 - My Account

-PDFin works with all Autodesk programs that support their plug-in API (2012+) as well as earlier products that use Lisp routines (2002 - 2011).
-Access it from the Ribbon Toolbar or run it via the command-line to convert PDf to DWG in AutoCAD.
-Extracts all objects, text, layers, attributes, and scale for modification.
+PDFin works with AutoCAD versions 2002 - 2023.
+It's an ideal way open and edit PDF in Autodesk programs that don't have built-in support or when more reliable results are required.
+Access it from the Ribbon Toolbar or run it via the command line to convert PDF to DWG in AutoCAD.
+PDFin extracts all objects, text, layers, and attributes for modification.

 Our technology powers plugins for AutoCAD and BricsCAD.
 Other CAD developers like GstarCAD, ProgeCAD and Graebert use our CAD SDK to add PDF import and edit to their CAD systems.
 License the PDF Conversion SDK to add PDF Import and Edit to your application by converting PDf to DWG and DXF.